wp-plugins/socialflow/readme.txt

 Tested up to: 3.3
 Stable tag: 0.11

 This plugin will not work with SocialFlow until November 29, 2011.
-Please check back then.
+Please check back for updated information.

-SocialFlow's WordPress plugin enhances your WordPress experience by allowing you to utilize the full power of SocialFlow from right inside your WordPress dashboard.

 == Description ==
 This plugin will only work with the upcoming release of SocialFlow on November 29, 2011.
 Please check back then for updated information.